DPDK/dpdk/doc/guides/nics/mlx5.rst

   enabled and most useful when ``CONFIG_RTE_EAL_PMD_PATH`` is also set, since ``LD_LIBRARY_PATH`` has no effect in this case.

-- ``MLX5_PMD_ENABLE_PADDING``

-  Enables HW packet padding in PCI bus transactions.

-  When packet size is cache aligned and CRC stripping is enabled, 4 fewer bytes are written to the PCI bus.
-Enabling padding makes such packets aligned again.

-  In cases where PCI bandwidth is the bottleneck, padding can improve performance by 10%.

-  This is disabled by default since this can also decrease performance for unaligned packet sizes.

 - ``MLX5_SHUT_UP_BF``

   Configures HW Tx doorbell register as IO-mapped.